scaleflex/filerobot-image-editor/README.md

 > Disabling the usage of crossOrigin might cause some issues with applying filters or saving the image so it is not recommended to provide it `true` unless you know what you are doing.

+> If u face strange behavior with CORS, please check this issue #319 might be useful for you.

 ### Callbacks

 #### `onBeforeSave`